Particular/docs.particular.net/nservicebus/msmq/transportconfig.md

 ---
 title: MSMQ Transport Configuration
 summary: Explains the mechanics of MSMQ transport, its configuration options and various other configuration settings that were at some point coupled to this transport
-reviewed: 2016-04-20
+reviewed: 2016-10-17
+component: core
 tags:
  - Transport
  - MSMQ
  - Transactions
+related:
+ - nservicebus/msmq/connection-strings
 redirects:
  - nservicebus/msmqtransportconfig
 ---

-MSMQ transport is built into the core NServiceBus nuget.
+MSMQ transport is built into the core NServiceBus NuGet package.

 ## Receiving algorithm